exonum/exonum-doc/src/architecture/transactions.md

 If the verification is successful, the transaction is added to the pool of unconfirmed transactions; otherwise, it is discarded, and the following steps are skipped.

+> `verify` is no longer a thing,
+> but Exonum still verifies transactions
+> by checking their digital signatures
+> and validates their content
+> by attempting to deserialize them without execution.

 ### 4. Broadcasting